otenim/GLCIC-PyTorch/README.md

 ## DEMO (Training)

-In this section, we introduce how to train a model using CelebA dataset.
+In this section, we introduce how to train a glcic model using CelebA dataset.

 ### 1. Download the dataset